NelsonKay11-maker/Detection-Engineering-and-Threat-Hunting-Using-a-Custom-Splunk-SOC-Lab./README.md

 I enjoy exploring how systems work, identifying security risks, and building tools and lab environments that improve detection, defence, and system resilience.
 My repositories include a mix of academic work, practical labs, and personal experiments as I continue developing my skills in cybersecurity.

 PROJECT 1
-# Detection Engineering and Threat Hunting Using
+# Detection Engineering and Threat Hunting Using a Custom Splunk SOC Lab.
 A SOC lab environment built with Splunk SIEM to simulate and detect cyber threats using log analysis, correlation searches, dashboards, and MITRE ATT&amp;CK mapping for threat detection and investigation.
 All supporting project materials are hosted on Google Drive for reference and download: https://drive.google.com/file/d/1BYMwprcV_J61CPlBTIyuKKQD9d75O2kE/view?usp=sharing